Macron Says Plan B, Plan C Possible For Paris Olympics Opening Ceremony

 “This is what is traditionally done,” he added.

-Hosting the opening ceremony in the open urban space was a highly imaginative move by the Paris organising committee and the local government.
+Hosting the opening ceremony in the open urban space was a highly imaginative move by the Paris organizing committee and the local government.

 According to the current plan, about 10,500 athletes are expected to travel approximately six kilometers from east to west along the Seine, disembarking near the Eiffel Tower at Trocadero Square for the celebration.
 An estimated 300,000 spectators are anticipated to watch the event live from both sides of the river.

 However, security has been a significant concern from the outset of planning.
-The increasing risk of potential terrorist attacks is a critical consideration for both the organising committee and the French government.
+The increasing risk of potential terrorist attacks is a critical consideration for both the organizing committee and the French government.

 The Olympic flame for the Paris Games will be lit on April 16 in ancient Olympia, Greece.
 April 17 will mark the 100-day countdown to the opening of the Paris Olympics.